 Investigator training on FCOI, this policy, and their responsibilities regarding disclosure of SFI is:

-Recommended prior to submitting a Research proposal to the PHS;
+Recommended prior to submitting a Research proposal to the PHS, NSF or other sponsors;

-Required prior to expenditure of PHS funds;
+Required prior to expenditure of PHS , NSF or other sponsored funds;

 Required every 4 years during the period of award;

-Required immediately when the FCOI policy is revised, an Investigator is new to a PHS project, or an Investigator is not in compliance with the policy or Management plan.
+Required immediately when the FCOI policy is revised, an Investigator is new to a PHS, NSF or other sponsor project, or an Investigator is not in compliance with the policy or Management plan.

 Online training modules shall be completed via www.citiprogram.org.
-The principal Investigator of each PHS funded project ensures that all applicable individuals involved in the design, conduct or reporting of their Research complete training.
+The principal Investigator of each PHS, NSF or other sponsor funded project ensures that all applicable individuals involved in the design, conduct or reporting of their Research complete training.

 SUBRECIPIENT REQUIREMENTS

-PHS requires the awardee institution take reasonable steps to ensure that any subrecipient complies with FCOI requirements.
+PHS, NSF and other sponsors requires the awardee institution take reasonable steps to ensure that any subrecipient complies with FCOI requirements.

 Subrecipient awards must specify whether the FCOI policy of NDSU, or that of the subrecipient will apply to the subrecipient’s Investigators.

-When the subrecipient’s Investigators must comply with the subrecipient’s FCOI policy, the subrecipient award will certify that the subrecipient’s policy complies with PHS regulations, and specify the time period to report all identified FCOI to NDSU, in sufficient time to allow NDSU to report any FCOI to PHS prior to expenditure of funds by subrecipient.
+When the subrecipient’s Investigators must comply with the subrecipient’s FCOI policy, the subrecipient award will certify that the subrecipient’s policy complies with PHS, NSF or other sponsors regulations, and specify the time period to report all identified FCOI to NDSU, in sufficient time to allow NDSU to report any FCOI to PHS, NSF or other sponsors prior to expenditure of funds by subrecipient.

-When the subrecipient’s Investigators must comply with NDSU FCOI policy, the subrecipient award will specify the time period to report all SFI disclosures to NDSU, in sufficient time for review, management and reporting of any FCOI to PHS prior to expenditure of funds by subrecipient.
+When the subrecipient’s Investigators must comply with NDSU FCOI policy, the subrecipient award will specify the time period to report all SFI disclosures to NDSU, in sufficient time for review, management and reporting of any FCOI to PHS, NSF or other sponsors prior to expenditure of funds by subrecipient.
 In such a case, the subrecipient disclosure and review will follow the same process required by NDSU Investigators in Section 3 and 4.

 APPEALS